 Flying into LAX?
 When you rent a car at an airport, you can't avoid paying a collection of extra charges, from fees and surcharges to sales tax.
-Anyone who has flown into Los Angeles International Airport knows about the dreaded fees, including a $9.00 per day charge (up from $7.50 per day previously) to fund a rental car facility that has been in the planning stage for 20 years and won't open until 2023.
+Anyone who has flown into Los Angeles International Airport knows about the dreaded fees, including a $9.00 per day charge (up from $7.50 per day previously) to fund a new rental facility that has been in the planning stage for 20 years and won't open until 2023.

 Airport Fees Imposed on LAX Car Rentals

 Customer Facility Charge: This fee is explicitly required by the airport authority and thus is a more traditional tax.
 Anyone who rents a car at LAX is charged a whopping $9.00 per day up to a maximum of 5 days ($45 maximum assessment per rental).
 This fee, which hits shorter-term renters hardest, is levied to pay for the currently under construction consolidated rental car facility (CONRAC) slated to open in 2023.

 Airport Concession Recovery Fee:This fee is not mandated by airport authorities, but it ensures the rental car company gets a slice of revenue while putting the airport's cut in its own bucket.
 At LAX, it's a hefty 11.11 percent.

 Tourism Commission Fee:Car rental companies are required by law to pay monthly assessments to the California Travel and Tourism Commission on revenue generated at airport and hotel rental locations.
 This assessment is 3.5 percent of the rate.

 Vehicle License Recovery Fee:This fee is levied by the car rental company.
 DMVs around the country charge rental companies much higher fees to register and title their vehicles and some state legislatures allow car rental companies to pass on some of those costs directly to the customer in the form of license recovery fees.